stradivari96/stradivari96.github.io/content/posts/patterns.md

 ### [Singleton Pattern](https://refactoring.guru/design-patterns/singleton)

 - (https://github.com/faif/python-patterns/blob/master/patterns/creational/borg.py)

-> Ensure a class only has one instance, and provide a global point of access to it.
+- Ensure a class only has one instance, and provide a global point of access to it.

-In python modules are only imported once.
+-In python modules are only imported once.
 Just declare a variable there.

 ### [Prototype Pattern](https://refactoring.guru/design-patterns/prototype)

 - (https://github.com/faif/python-patterns/blob/master/patterns/creational/prototype.py)

-> This patterns aims to reduce the number of classes required by an
-> application.
-Instead of relying on subclasses it creates objects by
-> copying a prototypical instance at run-time.
+- Creates new object instances by cloning prototype.